JupiterOne-Archives/docs-old/guides/faqs.md

 ## Where do these `Person` entities come from?
 Why are they not tagged with an integration?

-he Person entities are “mapped” from `User` entities.
+The Person entities are “mapped” from `User` entities.
 They are considered "shared" entities that multiple integrations can map to and contribute properties to.
 For example, a `Person` can be created by a Google integration (from a `google_user`).
 Or from a Github User, AWS IAM User, etc.